Sixline/VortexDM/README.md

 # Dependencies:
 - Python 3.7+: Tested with Python 3.10 on Windows and Ubuntu Linux
 - tkinter
-- [ffmpeg](https://www.ffmpeg.org/) : for merging audio with youtube DASH videos "it will be installed automatically on windows"
+- [ffmpeg](https://www.ffmpeg.org/) : for merging audio with youtube DASH videos
 - Fonts: (Linux X-server will raise an error if some fonts are missing especially emoji fonts, below are the recommended fonts to be installed